ahmadyusri/go-whatsapp-fiber/README.md

 Optional package:
 * [gosec](https://github.com/securego/gosec) Golang Security Checker.
 Inspects source code for security problems by scanning the Go AST

+## Config
+1. Rename `.env.example` to `.env`
+2. fill it environment with your make setting.

 ### Running On Docker Container
-1. Rename `Makefile.example` to `Makefile` and fill it with your make setting.
-2. Run project by using following command:
+- Run project by using following command:
 ```bash
 $ make run